pfheatwole/thesis/source/paraglider_dynamics.rst

 Apparent Mass
 =============

-Newton's second law states that acceleration is proportional to the net force applied to an object:
+Newton's second law states that the acceleration of an isolated object is proportional to the net force applied to that object:

 .. math::

-   \sum{\vec{F}} = m \vec{a}
+   \vec{a} = \frac{\sum{\vec{F}}}{m}

 This simple rule is sufficient and effective for determining the behavior of isolated objects, but when an object is immersed in a fluid it is longer isolated.
-When an object moves through a fluid it exchanges momentum with the fluid, and so the momentum of the fluid needs to be considered.
+When an object moves through a fluid there is an exchange of momentum, and so the momentum of the fluid must be taken into account as well.

 In static scenarios, where the vehicle is not accelerating relative to the fluid (ie, changing speed and/or direction), this exchange of momentum is